 Alberta has a publicly administered health care system that guarantees Albertans receive universal access to medically necessary hospital and medical services.

 Alberta Health Care Insurance is free to all students with a study permit.
-Talk to the International Student Coordinator for more details.
+Talk to the Director of Community Life for more details